SoCoDeN/Simulation/pages/tutorial.md

 ```
 cd Simulation
 ```
 - Create a branch called your site ID.
-For example, if your site is named nimh:
+For example, if your site is named site01:
 ```
-git checkout -b nimh
+git checkout -b site01
 ```
 You should see the following output:
 ```
-Switched to a new branch 'nimh'
+Switched to a new branch 'site01'
 ```
 - Create your site's data directory.
-For example, if your site is named nimh:
+For example, if your site is named site01:
 ```
-mkdir -p data/nimh
+mkdir -p data/site01
 ```
 - Copy your CSV data files into your site's data directory. \
 When complete, your data directory tree should look like:
 ```
 data
-└── nimh
+└── site01
-    ├── nimh_data1.csv
+    ├── site01_data1.csv
-    ├── nimh_data2.csv
+    ├── site01_data2.csv
-    └── nimh_data3.csv
+    └── site01_data3.csv
 ```
 **Note:** You do not need to submit all 3 data files at the same time
 - Add your data to the staging area.
-For example, if your site is named nimh:
+For example, if your site is named site01:
 ```
-git add data/nimh/*.csv
+git add data/site01/*.csv
 ```
 - Commit your data files.
-For example, if your site is named nimh:
+For example, if your site is named site01:
 ```
-git commit -m 'add nimh data'
+git commit -m 'add site01 data'
 ```
 For our example site, you should see the following output:
 ```
  3 files changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 data/nimh/nimh_data1.csv
+ create mode 100644 data/site01/site01_data1.csv
- create mode 100644 data/nimh/nimh_data2.csv
+ create mode 100644 data/site01/site01_data2.csv
- create mode 100644 data/nimh/nimh_data3.csv
+ create mode 100644 data/site01/site01_data3.csv
 ```
 - Push your local repository to remote.
-For example, if your site is named nimh:
+For example, if your site is named site01:
 ```
-git push origin nimh
+git push origin site01
 ```
 For our example site (and for user dmoracze, who is writing this tutorial), you should see the following output:
 ```